AirLabsTeam/react-memoized-context/README.md

     ```

     You can read context values on the fly if you need.
-For example, we will create a user with users.length as id.
+For example, we will create a user with `users.length` as id.
 We can use `usersTeamUsersSelector`, but the component would be rerendered every time when any user changes.
-We don't want that - we need just user's length.
-One option is to create a selector that gets users length, but again - everytime we add a user, the component will rerender, and all we need is to know users length by the time we create a user:
+We don't want that - we need just `users` length.
+We could create a selector that gets users length, but again - everytime we add a user, the component will rerender.
+For us, it's enough to know users length by the time we create a user:
     ```typescript
      // get whole context value - it will not cause any rerender! const contextValue = useUsersTeamContext();